Yadira44/Andrew-Heaney-s-Arsenal-History/README.md

 Visit the Doc [Heaney-on-Paper] (https://docs.google.com/document/d/1w-9msi6B9xFOuTlveo2CfcC9YxQAkcBSvogI7Lb2zh4/edit?usp=sharing)

 ### How to Use
-## An interactive website showcasing the evolution of Andrew Heaney's pitching arsenal from 2014 to 2024.
+- # Website: An interactive website showcasing the evolution of Andrew Heaney's pitching arsenal from 2014 to 2024.
 Visit the interactive website [Heaney-Arsenal-history ](https://readymag.website/u2417743828/5237139/)